ptycho/ptypy/doc/rst/concept.rst

 Creating additional Views and the PODs
 --------------------------------------

-A single coherent propagation in ptypy is represented by the pod class
+A single coherent propagation in |ptypy| is represented by an instance of the :py:class:`~ptypy.core.classes.POD` class.

 ::